Kotlin/KEEP/proposals/context-parameters.md

 ### As scopes

-**§B** *(scope use case)*: In this case we use the context parameter as a marker of being inside a particular scope, which unlocks additional abilities.
+**§4.2** *(scope use case)*: In this case we use the context parameter as a marker of being inside a particular scope, which unlocks additional abilities.
 A prime example is `CoroutineScope`, which adds `launch`, `async`, and so on.
 In this mode of use:

 * The `Scope` type is carefully designed, and the functions are exposed using bridge functions,
 * In most cases, the context parameter has no name or is irrelevant.